View our posts

 Our Safeguarding Team

-Ms. Stevens is the Designated Safeguarding and Prevent Lead.
-You can contact her on 0207 722 8141 ext.
-132.
+Ms. Stevens is the Designated Safeguarding and Prevent Lead - contact the school on 0207 722 8141.

 Report a Bullying Incident